GPflow/GPflow/doc/sphinx/intro.rst

 Regression
 """"""""""
 For GP regression with Gaussian noise, it's possible to marginalize the function values exactly: you'll find this in `gpflow.models.GPR`.
-You can do maximum likelihood or MCMC for the covariance function parameters  (`notebook <notebooks/basics/regression.html>`_).
+You can do maximum likelihood or MCMC for the covariance function parameters  (`regression notebook <notebooks/basics/regression.html>`_).

 It's also possible to do Sparse GP regression using the :class:`gpflow.models.SGPR` class.
 This is based on work by Michalis Titsias :cite:p:`titsias2009variational`.